Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Create Accessors

 Specifying the appropriate access mode is required for correctness and performance.
-Write access for the output vector tells the Intel® oneAPI DPC++/C++ Compiler that the result computed on the device must be copied back to the host at the end of computation.
+Write access for the output vector tells the Intel® oneAPI DPC++/C++ Compiler that the result computed on the device must be copied back to the host at the end of the computation.
 This is required for correctness.
 At the same time, the compiler avoids copying the content of the result vector from the host to the device before performing computation on the device.
 This step improves performance by avoiding an extra copy from the host to the device.
 This is correct because the computation writes/overwrites sum_buf.

 // Create an accessor for each buffer with access permission: read, write or